dialuponline/Enhanced-R-CNN-Object-Detection/README.md

 # Enhanced-R-CNN-Object-Detection

-Enhanced object detection method using simplified Python-caffe impleme
+Enhanced object detection method using simplified Python-caffe implementation of R-CNN.
+This impleme